-The days of beating goalies with shots from the perimeter or beating them on clean looks from outside the dots just doesn't happen very often anymore.
-If today's goalie has a clear sightline on the puck for the most part he or she is going to save it.
+The days of beating goalies with shots from the perimeter or beating them on clean looks from outside the dots don't happen very often anymore.
+If today's goalie has a clear sightline on the puck, for the most part, he or she is going to save it.

 This particularly holds true for goalies at older age levels of play.
 Younger goalies still learning their craft that also tend to be smaller in stature are still prone to make mistakes and get beat on easier shots from the perimeter or lower-risk scoring zones.

-The videos below specifically illustrate how four of Team USA's goals were the direct result of either getting to "the house," getting to the net, or creating net front traffic for screening the goalie and redirect purproses.
+The videos below specifically illustrate how four of Team USA's goals directly resulted from either getting to "the house," getting to the net or creating net front traffic for screening the goalie and redirect purposes.

 Video 1 - Net front presence leads to a Team USA goal

-As illustrated in video 1 below the net front presence of Team USA Forward Landon Slaggert #19 blocks the vision of the Swiss goalie allowing Team USA Defenseman Brock Faber #14 the ability to fire a wrist shot into the top corner.
-Without the net front presence of Slaggert the wrist shot from Faber would have been easily seen and a resulted in a routine save for the Swiss goalie.
+As illustrated in video 1 below, the net front presence of Team USA Forward Landon Slaggert #19 blocks the vision of the Swiss goalie allowing Team USA Defenseman Brock Faber #14 the ability to fire a wrist shot into the top corner.
+Without the net front presence of Slaggert, the wrist shot from Faber would have been easily seen, and it resulted in a routine save for the Swiss goalie.

 Video 2 - Net front presence leads to a Team USA redirect goal

-As illustrated in video 2 below the net front presence of Team USA Forward Thomas Bordeleau #9 not only distracts the vision of the Swiss goalie but also puts Bordeleau in pefrect position for a beautiful redirect goal off the point shot from Team USA Defenseman Wyatt Kaiser #5.
+As illustrated in video 2 below, the net front presence of Team USA Forward Thomas Bordeleau #9 not only distracts the vision of the Swiss goalie but also puts Bordeleau in perfect position for a beautiful redirect goal off the point shot from Team USA Defenseman Wyatt Kaiser #5.

-Again, and similar to the video above, a lack of net front presence would have made this is a very routine save for a goalie at the World Junior level.
+Again, and similar to the video above, a lack of net-front presence would have made this a very routine save for a goalie at the World Junior level.

-Video 3 - Net front screen of goalie leads to a Team USA goal
+Video 3 - Net front screen of the goalie leads to a Team USA goal

 Video 4 - Team USA forward drives to "the house" while linemate screens goalie

-As illustrated in the video 4 below the net-front presence by Team USA Forward Matt Knies #89 impairs the vision of the Swiss goalie and allows Team USA Forward Riley Duran #8 to bury one for the Red, White, and Blue.
-Also, note in this play that when Team USA forward Riley Duran takes the drop pass he does not stay on the perimeter but rather makes a cut to the middle to get to "the house" to increase his chances.
-If Duran stays on the perimeter this becomes a routine shot and save for an elite goalie.
+As illustrated in video 4 below, the net-front presence by Team USA Forward Matt Knies #89 impairs the vision of the Swiss goalie and allows Team USA Forward Riley Duran #8 to bury one for the Red, White, and Blue.
+Also, note in this play that when Team USA forward Riley Duran takes the drop pass, he does not stay on the perimeter but rather makes a cut to the middle to get to "the house" to increase his chances.
+If Duran stays on the perimeter, this becomes a routine shot and save for an elite goalie.

-The last thing to note here is Duran's presence of mind to realize not only is Knies impairing the goalies vision but the two Swiss defensmen are also contributing to the goalies lack of vision.
-Duran uses all three as a beautiful screen set up before ripping his shot.
+The last thing to note here is Duran's presence of mind to realize not only is Knies impairing the goalie's vision, but the two Swiss defensemen are also contributing to the goalie's lack of vision.
+Duran uses all three as a beautiful screen setup before ripping his shot.

-For forwards to combat today's more elite goalies players need to get goalies moving with good lateral passing within the offensive zone.
-Additionally, forwards need to be attacking high probability scoring areas like "the house," and shooting less from the perimeter.
+For forwards to combat today's more elite goalies, players need to get goalies moving with good lateral passing within the offensive zone.
+Additionally, forwards need to be attacking high-probability scoring areas like "the house" and shoot less from the perimeter.
 Finally, and maybe most relevant, forwards need to get to the front of the net as much as they can to distract or impair the goalie's vision.